syncfusion-content/javascript-docs/js/Gantt/Rows.md

 ![](/js/Gantt/Rows_images/Rows_img7.png)

-### Change altRow background
+### Change alternate rows background

-The altRow background can be changed by setting the background color for the altRow using CSS.
-The following code example shows you how to change the altRow color.
+The alternate rows background can be changed by setting the background color for the alternate row elements using CSS.
+The following code example shows you how to change the alternate rows background color in Gantt.

 {% highlight html %}
 <head>